cloudflare/cloudflare-docs/content/email-security/email-configuration/retract-settings/gmail-retraction.md

 {{<Aside type="note">}}If you have an existing secure email gateway (SEG) deployed as the MX record, you will need to adjust the hop count accordingly.{{</Aside>}}

-## 5. Configure BCC or Journaling in Google Workspaces
+## 5. Configure BCC rule in Google Workspaces

 You must send copies of inbound email messages to Area 1 for inspection, in order for Area 1 to be able to automatically retract messages.
+Messages can be sent to Area 1 using a BCC compliance rule.
+Refer to [Gmail BCC setup with Area 1](/email-security/deployment/api/setup/gsuite-bcc-setup/) to learn more.

 Automatic retraction is not available when Area 1 is deployed as MX.

-Messages can be sent to Area 1 using a BCC compliance rule or message journaling method.
+## 6. Manual message retraction